-This add-on circuit enables remote switching on/off of battery-operated toy cars with the help of a TV/ video remote control handset operating at 30–40 kHz.
+This add-on circuit enables remote switching on/off of a battery operated toy car with the help of a TV/ video remote control handset operating at 30–40 kHz.

 When any key on the handset is depressed again, depressed again, the monostable is retriggered to reset decade counter IC2 and the motor is switched off.
 Standby LED1 glows again.

-Note.
-Since the circuit uses modulated modulated infrared beam for control function, ambient light reflections will not affect the circuit operation.
+Note: Since the circuit uses modulated infrared beam for control function, ambient light reflections will not affect the circuit operation.
 However, fluorescent tubelights with electronic ballasts and CFL lamps may cause malfunctioning of the circuit.